abDotZero/counter/README.md

-#Get This View Website Following or Clicking This Link;
+# Get This View Website Following or Clicking This Link
  https://abdotzero.github.io/counter/

 # counter